Healthy nutrition habits

 Healthy eating in the home

 Life today is very different from our grandparents’, and even our parents’, generation.
 Everyday activities such as cooking are competing for attention with our busy lifestyles balancing work and home life.
 Added to this, healthy living is often perceived as harder work and time consuming.
 Because of our ‘need for speed’, people tend to use fewer ingredients and make fewer side dishes, including vegetables.
-In Europe, the World Health Organization has expressed concern that many adolescents lack the necessary cooking skills to ensure healthier futures.
+In Europe, the World Health Organization (PDF - 532kb) has expressed concern that many adolescents lack the necessary cooking skills to ensure healthier futures.

 We want to make it easier for people to live better by eating tasty and nutritious food.
 We’re empowering people to cook healthy meals with varied ingredients, in flexible ways that suit different lifestyles and budgets.
 Moreover, we communicate on how treats can be enjoyed as part of a healthy diet and lifestyle, for example with our ‘Responsibly Made for Kids’ logo on ice cream.